mlopatkin/andlogview/docs/site/content/user_manual/search/_index.en.md

 Use <kbd><kbd>F3</kbd></kbd> and <kbd><kbd>Shift</kbd><kbd>F3</kbd></kbd> to navigate between search result forward and backward.

-If there is no more occurences of the pattern in the given direction from the selected line then the message appears in the status bar.
+If there is no more occurrences of the pattern in the given direction from the selected line then the message appears in the status bar.

 ![Search showing "Text not found"](search_not_found.png)